 Problem #2 – Fusebox threw an error.
 It was telling me it couldn’t find one of the primary files for the app (fusebox.xml).
 The thing is – the file was there – exactly where it was supposed to be.
 UGH!

 Solution #2 – Pulling my hair out!
 OK – No… My hair’s too short to pull out.
 So – back to Google groups, Facebook groups, and the Wayback Machine.
 All to no avail.
 At that point I went back to GitHub and wandered through some of the old “issues” for Fusebox.
 There, I found an “issue” that was “similar”.
 It appears someone tried to use Fusebox 5 with Lucee (an Open Source ColdFusion engine) and ran into a problem with certain function names.
 It seems that Lucee AND Fusebox both have a function named “getCanonicalPath” – and they both return DIFFERENT results.
-So – OF COURSE – the Lucee function took precedence – can gave Fusebox a result that didn’t work for Fusebox’s needs.
+So – OF COURSE – the Lucee function took precedence – and gave Fusebox a result that didn’t work for Fusebox’s needs.

 After a little research into the “guts” of ColdFusion – I found that the version we use (Adobe ColdFusion 2018) – ALSO has the EXACT same “problem”.
 So – I “branched” the Fusebox 5 Github Repo and changed the name of the Fusebox function from “getCanonicalPath” (the offending function name) to “getFBCanonicalPath” – and then renamed all the calls for that function in the Fusebox branch.